What Are Closing Costs When Buying A Home

 • Opt for a “no-closing-cost” mortgage: The lender pays your closing costs upfront, but in exchange, they will typically charge you a slightly higher interest rate.

-To estimate your exact expected closing costs by zip code, use the Zillow Closing Cost Calculator or the Bank of America Closing Costs Calculator.
+To estimate your exact expected closing costs by zip code, use the Bank of America Closing Costs Calculator.

 For an official breakdown of your specific loan, always refer to your personalized Loan Estimate.